Nadežda Petrović

 Nadežda Petrović (Надежда Петровић; 11/12 October 1873 – 3 April 1915) was a Serbian painter and one of the women war photography pioneers in the region.
 Considered Serbia's most famous expressionist and fauvist, she was the most important Serbian female painter of the period.
 Born in the town of Čačak, Petrović moved to Belgrade in her youth and attended the women's school of higher education there.
 Graduating in 1891, she taught there for a period beginning in 1893 before moving to Munich to study with Slovenian artist Anton Ažbe.
 Between 1901 and 1912, she exhibited her work in many cities throughout Europe.

 In the later years of her life, Petrović had little time to paint and produced only a few works.
 In 1912, she volunteered to become a nurse following the outbreak of the Balkan Wars.
 She continued nursing Serbian soldiers until 1913, when she contracted typhus and cholera.
-She earned a Medal for Bravery and an Order of the Red Cross for her efforts.
+She earned a Medal for Bravery and an Order of the Red Cross (Serbia) for her efforts.
 With the outbreak of World War I she again volunteered to become a nurse with the Serbian Army, eventually dying of typhus on 3 April 1915.

 Her works include almost three hundred oils on canvas, about a hundred sketches, studies and sketches, as well as several watercolors.
 Her works belong to the currents of secession, symbolism, impressionism and fauvism.